Video – Installation of Pro Line Rotary Phase Converters

 Fourth, attach your wires to the proper terminals.
 Table 2.2 in the installation manual shows the correct wire gauge size.
 Your input terminals are labeled L1 and L2.
 The output terminals for your idler generator and loads are labeled T1, T2, and T3.
 Use the 3/8 inch Allen wrench supplied with the phase converter.
 All our Pro Line 3 phase rotary switch wiring and phase converters include the Allen Wrenches needed for installation.
 All of our T1, T2, and T3 power distribution blocks are double-locks.
 The idler generator motor attaches to one set of holes in the power distribution block.

 Fifth, connect your idler generator motor.
 The correct connection diagram is available on the motor.
 It is normally located near, on, or in the junction box of the motor.

 Sixth, connect your loads.
 Your loads attach to the second set of holes in the output power distribution block.
 Make sure to properly ground your equipment.

 You have several options wiring to your loads.
-Here are 3 popular options: 3 phase converter wiring load centers, disconnect / safety switches, and twist-lock Phase Converter Plugs and Outlets.
+Here are 3 popular options: 3 phase converter wiring electrical load centers, electrical disconnect switches, and twist-lock Phase Converter Plugs and Outlets.
 North American Phase Converter offers a large selection of all of these items.
 Lastly, complete the switch assembly and screw down the cover.
 Push the contact blocks in the operator and slide the tab to the right.
 Now place the cover on the enclosure and screw it down.

 Need help with sizing?
 Read our article on How to Size a Rotary Phase Converter.